mamun2519/learn-devOps-concept/version-control-system/readme.md

 6. Push it back to your repo.
 7. Click the Compare & pull request button.
 8. Click Create pull request to open a new pull request.

+### Git Pull Vs Git Rebase

+- Git Pull ⇒ Fetch and merge (Creates a new merge commit )
+- git rebase ⇒ it replays your local commits one by one on top of the remote
+- changes ⇒ This can load to a liner commit history without an extra merge commit